OSC/ood-documentation/develop/_sources/customizations.rst.txt

 To start maintenance mode (and thus start serving this page) simply ``touch /etc/ood/maintenance.enable`` to create the necessary file.
 When your downtime is complete just remove the file and all the traffic will be served normally again.
-The existence of this file is what starts or stops maintenance mode, not it's content, so you will not need to restart apache or modify it's config files for this to take affect.
+The existence of this file is what starts or stops maintenance mode, not it's content, so you will not need to restart apache or modify it's configuration files for this to take affect.